NuSTAR as an Axion Helioscope: NuSTAR's Solar Observation Campaigns

-NuSTAR collected quiet Sun data over nine spacecraft orbits from 04:51 GMT to 22:41 GMT on February 21, each orbit yielding observations of less than one hour each.
-Its $12'$ square field of view (FOV) captured 18\% of the solar disk.
-Although the satellite orbit was chosen to minimize the effects of passage through the South Atlantic Anomaly (SAA)~\cite{2013ApJ...770..103H}, most observations contained observational gaps or dead times due to such passages.
-The SAA is a geomagnetic anomaly where a weakened magnetic field in the southern area of the Atlantic Ocean exposes spacecraft like NuSTAR in low-Earth orbit to Earth's inner radiation belt at altitudes all the way down to the upper reaches of the atmosphere~\cite{Dessler1959}.

-Because the Sun drifted slowly across the FOV during data collection, we adjusted the coordinates of the solar center data collection region in 10 to 15-minute intervals to minimize the effects of this drift.
-Separate data files were extracted for each interval of each orbit.
-Information about each orbit can be found in Table~\ref{tab:data_sets}.
+NuSTAR collected quiet Sun data over nine spacecraft orbits between 04:51 GMT and 22:41 GMT on February 21, with each orbit providing about one hour of observation.
+The $10'$ square field of view (FoV) covered $\sim18\%$ of the solar disk.
+While the satellite's orbit was selected to minimize the impact of passage through the South Atlantic Anomaly (SAA)~\cite{2013ApJ...770..103H}, most observations were affected by observational gaps or dead times due to such passages.
+The SAA is a geomagnetic anomaly where the weakened magnetic field over the southern Atlantic Ocean exposes spacecraft in low-Earth orbit, like $\rm{NuSTAR}$, to Earth's inner radiation belt, extending down to the upper atmosphere~\cite{Dessler1959}.
+As the Sun drifted slowly across the FOV during the observations, we adjusted the coordinates of the solar center in 10 to 15-minute intervals (segments) to minimize the effects of this drift.
+Separate data files were extracted for each orbit segment and the details of each orbit can be found in Table~\ref{tab:data_sets}.

-The data were processed using the NuSTAR Data Analysis Software (NuSTARDAS) version 2.0.0 to produce scientific products.
-NuSTARDAS is integrated into the NASA-HEASARC HEASoft software frame (version 6.28), which we downloaded along with the CALDB calibration database (version 20209012)~\cite{Perri2020}.
-There were three major data processing steps: data calibration, data screening, and product extraction.
+The data were processed using NuSTAR Data Analysis Software (\texttt{NuSTARDAS}) version 2.1.4 to generate scientific products. \texttt{NuSTARDAS} is integrated within the \texttt{NASA-HEASARC HEASoft} software framework (version 6.34), which was downloaded along with the \texttt{CALDB} calibration database (version 20240325)~\cite{Perri2020}. \texttt{XSPEC} tool \cite{arnaud1999xspec} version 12.13.1 was used to read the spectra and export the data into ASCII format.
+The data processing involved three main steps: calibration, screening, and product extraction.
+All 32 grades of NuSTAR data were collected without filtering, with each grade corresponding to a distinct pattern of energy deposition across the detector pixels~\cite{Perri2020}.
+This resulted in level 0 data, which consists of raw telemetry packets that were then formatted into Level 1 FITS files prior to calibration.
+We processed the Level 1 data using the software module {\it nupipeline} to generate Level 1a calibrated files and Level 2 calibrated, cleaned files.